dtpoirot/terraform-cnc-modules/2022.6/aws/README.md

 Terraform creates the below AWS cloud resources by using the individual modules.
 - [global-resources](./global-resources): This module will create VPC, SUBNETS, EKS Cluster and deploy cluster-autoscaller.
-- [environment](./environment): This module will create S3 bucket, RDS instance along with related security group rules and deploy nginx-ingress-controller in the existing cluster.
+- [environment](./environment): This module will create S3 buckets, RDS instance, Redis instance along with related security group rules and deploy nginx-ingress-controller in the existing cluster.

 ## Global resources
 ### Inputs